ashokreddy1613/Interview/Interview-Questions.md

 ### Whats ur organisation current cicd process and tools

 ### How comfortable with AWS and how much rate urself out of 5?
-well, I’m very comfortable working with AWS — I’ve been using it extensively for over 4 years in a DevOps context.
-I’ve worked hands-on with services like:
+well, I'm very comfortable working with AWS — I've been using it extensively for over 4 years in a DevOps context.
+I've worked hands-on with services like:

 EC2, S3, VPC, Security Groups, IAM, CloudWatch